ernieayala/l5r4/README.md

 Ready to begin your journey in the Emerald Empire?
 Install the system and let the kami guide your dice!

 **Questions?** Join our community discussions on [GitHub](https://github.com/ernieayala/l5r4/discussions) or report issues on our [issue tracker](https://github.com/ernieayala/l5r4/issues).

+---

+## 🙏 Acknowledgments

+Previous L5R4 implementations for Foundry VTT v12 and below exist at various repositories.
+This v1.0+ version is an independent ground-up implementation for Foundry v13+.